PROMUOVERE L’INCLUSIONE DI MIGRANTI E RIFUGIATI ATTRAVERSO RISORSE E-LEARNING E ATTIVITÀ IN PRESENZA: UN’ESPERIENZA SUL CAMPO IN ITALIA

 Abstract

-Valeria Damiani, LUMSA (Rome)
+Valeria Damiani, LUMSA (Roma)

-Gabriella Agrusti, LUMSA (Rome)
+Gabriella Agrusti, LUMSA (Roma)

 Agrusti, G., & Damiani, V. (2017).
 Disentangling learning processes: how to describe the e-learning experience for disadvantaged target groups.
 In L. Gómez Chova, A. López Martínez, & I. Candel Torres (Eds.), Proceedings of 9th annual International Conference on Education and New Learning Technologies (EDULEARN) 2017, Annual Conference Barcelona (pp. 3851-3860).
 Valencia, Spain: IATED Academy.